-You can find fabric wearability codes on manufacturers’ swatch samples shown in stores.
+You can find fabric wearability codes on manufacturers’ swatch samples in dealer showrooms.
 Ask a salesperson to help if you cannot find the fabric wearability code on your own.